KaroliShp/pacbayes-opt/README.md

 This is a fixed version of the original repository.
+It contains additional extensions, however if you are just interested in reproducing the original paper, then revert back to commit *70fbaea3cfab2633c9e2cac7616e75b15a3773c2*.

 # Computing Nonvacuous Generalization Bounds for Deep (Stochastic) Neural Networks with Many More Parameters than Training Data
 This is an implementation of the PAC-Bayes generalization bound optimization for stochastic neural networks, as described in the article "[Computing Nonvacuous Generalization Bounds for Deep (Stochastic) Neural Networks with Many More Parameters than Training Data](https://arxiv.org/pdf/1703.11008.pdf)" by Dziugaite and Roy, published in *Uncertainty in AI* (2017).